Brandy Snaps with Vanilla Cream

 - For The Cream:

 - Use an electric mixer to whisk the cream, vanilla and icing sugar in a small bowl until soft peaks form.
-Spoon cream into a piping bag fitted with a fluted nozzle.
-Pipe the cream among each brandy snap.
-Serve immediately.
+Place the cream into a piping bag fitted with a fluted or star nozzle.
+Pipe the cream among each brandy snap and serve immediately.

 If you are interested in some of our other Christmas recipes, try looking at our Gingerbread House and Cookies, the Christmas Pudding, or our Christmas Shortbread Biscuits.
 Or for an Australian favourite try the Anzac Biscuits, also available as a low sugar recipe.